Long read

 Coastal resilience, as defined by the National Oceanic and Atmospheric Administration (NOAA), is a community’s ability to adapt to changing conditions and “bounce back” from hazardous events triggered by climate change.
 Preserving these communities isn’t just about rebuilding infrastructure after a storm; it’s about preserving the diverse history and natural resources that are at risk of vanishing.

 Coastal resilience will require a multidisciplinary approach bespoke to each location, and Geo-data will be fundamental to diagnosing and fully understanding the severe threats facing every community.
+This includes geospatial data from airborne lidar surveys, remote sensing technologies, and digital terrain models to map and analyse the topography of large areas at risk.

 Long read AME 23 11 coastal resilience